Characteristics of the Spanish language in AX Semantics

 .

-In the sentence below, the container setting for Estados Unidos
+In the second example, the container settings for Estados Unidos

 .
 However, the determiner switches from none